-The functional currency of the Canadian based company is the Canadian dollar and the US based company is USD.
+The functional currency of the Company's Canadian-based subsidiary is the Canadian dollar and the US-based parent is the U.S. dollar.
 Transactions denominated in currencies other than the functional currency are translated into the functional currency at the exchange rates prevailing at the dates of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated using the exchange rate prevailing at the balance sheet date.
 Non-monetary assets and liabilities are translated using the historical rate on the date of the transaction.
 All exchange gains or losses arising from translation of these foreign currency transactions are included in net income (loss) for the year.
 In translating the financial statements of the Company's Canadian subsidiaries from their functional currency into the Company's reporting currency of United States dollars, balance sheet accounts are translated using the closing exchange rate in effect at the balance sheet date and income and expense accounts are translated using an average exchange rate prevailing during the reporting period.
 Adjustments resulting from the translation, if any, are included in cumulative other comprehensive income (loss) in stockholders' equity.
 The Company has not, to the date of these consolidated financial statements, entered into derivative instruments to offset the impact of foreign currency fluctuations.